Managing Users and Groups

 ls -ld /srv/developers

-In order to allow group members to read and write to the above directory, we need to use the chmod command in a way we haven't yet.
-Specifically, we add a leading 2 sets the group identity.
-The 770 indicates that the user and group owners of the directory have read, write, and execute permissions for the directory:
+The default permissions are currently set to 0755.
+To allow group members to read and write to the above directory, we need to use the chmod command in a way we haven't yet.
+Specifically, we add a leading 2 that sets the group identity.
+The 770 indicates that the user and group owners of the directory (but not others) have read, write, and execute permissions for the directory:

 sudo chmod 2770 /srv/developers